 - Your age and health condition

-It’s, however, possible to unlock between 20% and 50% of the equity (or value) in your estate, though the exact amount will vary from one individual to another, depends on your circumstance.
+It is possible to unlock between 20% and 50% of the equity (or value) locked into your estate, though the exact amount will vary from one individual to another, depending on your circumstances.

 That said, it only takes a few seconds to see how much tax-exempt cash you could unleash with our online equity release calculator.

 Taking out a drawdown lifetime mortgage might be one of the best commitments you will ever make, particularly as it is less likely to affect means-tested benefits.

 However, even with all the fantastic features of this plan, it’s vital that you consider all your choices carefully and seek specialist advice from your financial consultant.
 It is also best to involve your family to ensure you make the best decision.